Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: Channel Model

+An FSC is said to be noncontrollable if the channel inputs have no influence on the channel states and the channel states evolve freely.
+Hence, a noncontrollable FSC can further be characterized by

+Moreover, we assume that the noncontrollable FSC is stationary and indecomposable~\cite{Gallager68}, that is, the right-hand side of~(\ref{eqnFSC}) is independent of time $t$ and the effect of the initial state $s_0$ on the characteristic of the channel dies away with time.
+For this reason, without loss of generality, we make an assumption that the distribution of the initial state $S_0$ equals the stationary distribution of the state $S_t$ where $t \geq 1$.

-From the assumptions on the FSC discussed above, additional characteristics of the channel used with feedback and without feedback can be distinguished as follows.
-If there is no feedback, then given the channel state $s_{t-1}$ and channel input $x_t$, the channel output $y_t$ and state $s_t$ are statistically independent of other channel inputs and prior channel states and outputs, i.e.,
+{\bf Remark:} Under the above assumptions, it is easy to verify that if there is no feedback, then given the channel state $s_{t-1}$ and channel input $x_t$, the channel output $y_t$ and state $s_t$ are statistically independent of other channel inputs and prior channel states and outputs, i.e., for $t\leq N$,

-On the other hand, if feedback is allowed~(precisely speaking, the output sequence $y^{t-1}$ is available at the transmitter before emitting symbol $X_t$), then the channel output $Y_t$ statistically affects the future channel inputs $X_{t+1}^N$.
-Therefore, instead of~(\ref{chysNofb}), we have
+However, if feedback is allowed~(precisely speaking, the output sequence $y^{t-1}$ is available at the transmitter before emitting symbol $X_t$), then equality~(\ref{eqnNOfb}) may not hold.